 An afternoon yacht cruise with Blue Water Sailing saw us exploring the pristine waters of Port Stephens, accompanied by a couple of very cool wake busting dolphins.
 Just two of the more than 140 bottlenose dolphins who call Port Stephens home.

-Disclosure: While we were guests of The Shoal Bay Country Club and Port Stephens Tourism, all scoffing, leaping, rock’n’rolling, and opinions are, as always, our own.
+Disclosure: While our visit to Port Stephens with kids break was kindly hosted by The Shoal Bay Country Club and Port Stephens Tourism, all scoffing, leaping, rock’n’rolling, and opinions are, as always, our own.